 No one enjoys paying taxes, but everyone loves saving money.
 Thankfully, the IRS helps taxpayers offset their financial burden by offering generous deductions that lower one’s overall tax liability—so you can keep more of your hard-earned money in your pocket, where it belongs.

-Today, we’re sharing 10 tax deductions you that you should claim on your next return, but before we dive into money-saving details, there are a couple of notes worth mentioning…
+Today, we’re sharing 10 tax deductions that you should claim on your next return, but before we dive into money-saving details, there are a couple of notes worth mentioning…

 Tax deductions are different from tax credits.
 The former reduces your overall taxable income, while the latter reduces your tax bill dollar-for-dollar.

-With that being said, here are 10 tax deductions you might not be aware of that could help you save money on your next return.
+Here are 10 tax deductions you might not be aware of that could help you save money on your next return.

 Medical & Dental Expenses

 However, you can only deduct the portion of expenses that exceeds 7.5% of your adjusted gross income (AGI).
-For example, if your AGI was $60,000, and your qualified expenses amount to $7,000, you could deduct $2,500 [$60,000 x 0.075 = $4,500; $7,000 – 4,500 = $2,500].
+For example, if your AGI was $60,000, and your qualified expenditures amounted to $7,000, you could deduct $2,500 [$60,000 x 0.075 = $4,500; $7,000 – 4,500 = $2,500].

 Home Mortgage Insurance